Last modified: May 19, 2021, 5:42 p.m.

-Had been known from various localities in Belgium, especially from the Sonian Forest and the coastal area, then the species disappeared from the country for about 50 years, but it is now well present in several provinces, though not everywhere, and never common.
+Had been known from various localities in Belgium, especially from the Sonian Forest and the coastal area, then there were no observations from the country for about 50 years, but it is now well present in our country, although it remains a rare species.

 Head ochreous; forewing ground colour golden ochreous, white pattern consisting of a thin, long basal line, reaching the middle of the wing and finely edged with brown scales; four costal and four dorsal striae; the first dorsal stria just a match of some whitish scales, the second one much longer than the other ones and curved towards the apex; apical area shining purplish in fresh specimens; a small blackish dot in the apical area.